4 Killed, Several Injured in Mass Shooting at Halloween Party in Northern California

-Four people have been killed and several others injured in a mass shooting at what was reportedly a Halloween party attended by college students in northern California.
+Four people have been killed and several others injured in a mass shooting at what local media reports was a Halloween party attended by college students in northern California.

-The shooting happened late Thursday in Orinda, Calif. which is about nine miles northwest of Oakland.
+The shooting happened late Thursday in Orinda, Calif., which is about nine miles northeast of Oakland.
 The Contra Costa Sheriff’s Office confirmed that four people were killed and that there were “several” injuries.
 No further details were immediately available.

-NBC Bay Area reported that witnesses said the shooting happened at a rented Airbnb house that was the site of a Halloween Party.
+NBC Bay Area reported that witnesses said the shooting happened at an Airbnb rental that was the site of a Halloween party.
 Students from Laney College, a community college in Oakland, were among those attending, according to the TV station.

 The sheriff’s office first confirmed the shooting about 11:45 p.m. local time.